Auvergne-Rhône-Alpes France City Guides

 Lyon - France

-Exploring the history and architecture of Notre Dame de Fourbière is a must-do in Lyon.
-The basilica was built between 1872 and 1884, and it sits on top of Fourbière Hill in Lyon’s Fifth District.
+Exploring the history and architecture of Notre Dame de Fourbière is one of the best things to do in Lyon.
+This Minor Basilica was built between 1872 and 1884, and it sits on top of Fourbière Hill in Lyon’s Fifth District.

-The basilica is magnificent from the outside, but the inside is something else, filled with stained glass images, beautiful mosaics, and interesting crypts.
-The hike up the hill to the basilica is well worth doing, particularly if you do it in the early morning or evening to see the Old Town at sunset or sunrise.
+The Basilica is magnificent from the outside, but the inside is something else, filled with stained glass images, beautiful mosaics, and interesting crypts.
+The hike up the hill to the Basilica is well worth doing, particularly if you do it in the early morning or evening to see the Old Town at sunset or sunrise.
+There’s also a funicular that connects Lyon’s Old Town with Fourbière Hill from 6:00 a.m. to 10:00 p.m.

 Vieux-Lyon (Old Lyon)